Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"A volcano grounds Europe's air traffic".</h2 head><h3 quote align='center'>"After weeks of small earthquakes and lava flows that signaled an eruption was imminent, Eyjafjallaj\u00f6kull volcano in Iceland began sending a plume of ash into the skies on this day in 2010.
-The plume stretched upward almost 7 miles (11 km) and then drifted across northern Europe, causing the largest interruption in commercial airline service since World War II.
+<h3 OTD<h2 head>"The sinking of the unsinkable Titanic".</h2 head><h3 quote align='center'>"On this day in 1912, the British luxury passenger liner Titanic sank en route to New York City from Southampton in England, after striking an iceberg during its maiden voyage.
+Of the approximately 2,200 people on board, some 1,500 people died, with the ship's crew and third-class passengers experiencing the most losses.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD